gtank/niwl/README.md

 ### On the Privacy of REMs

-Fuzzytags themselves can only be linked to receivers via those in position of a RootSecret *or* Niwl Servers who possess the `VerificationKey` - as such, assuming that there is no collusion between a particular REM and a Niwl Server there is no mechanism through which a REM can associate message with a (set of) receiver(s).
+Fuzzytags themselves can only be linked to receivers via those in position of a RootSecret *or* Niwl Servers who possess the `DetectionKey` - as such, assuming that there is no collusion between a particular REM and a Niwl Server there is no mechanism through which a REM can associate message with a (set of) receiver(s).

 Further, (again assuming no collusion between a particular REM and a Niwl Server), there is no mechanism for a REM to associate